On the Power of Automata Minimization in Reactive Synthesis: Introduction

-We compare Hopcroft's and the two versions of Brzozowski's algorithm on a number of \ltlf{}-synthesis benchmarks, evaluating not only the performance of the DFA construction but also how the resulting fully-symbolic DFA affects the game-solving.
+We compare Hopcroft's Algorithm and the two versions of Brzozowski's Algorithm on a number of \ltlf{}-synthesis benchmarks by evaluating not only the performance of the DFA construction, but also how the resulting fully-symbolic DFA affects the end-to-end synthesis performance.
 We find that, despite the minimal DFA for the reverse language having an exponentially smaller theoretical upper bound compared to the minimal DFA for the original language, in practice it is often a similar size or even larger.
-Furthermore, our results suggest that the Brzozowski algorithm does not benefit from having the determinization performed symbolically, as the fully-symbolic representation becomes much less efficient and the reachability computation does not compensate for the overhead.
-As a consequence, we observe that Hopcroft's algorithm dominates significantly in the wide majority of the cases.
-We thus conclude that unlike in~\cite{TabakovV05}, where the evaluation indicated that both minimization algorithms perform well in different cases, in the context of synthesis the Hopcroft approach is likely preferable.
+As a consequence, this observation suggests that Brzozowski's algorithm does not benefit in practice from performing determinization symbolically, as the fully-symbolic representation becomes much less efficient and the reachability computation does not compensate for the overhead.
+Finally, we observe that Hopcroft's algorithm dominates significantly in the wide majority of the cases.
+We thus conclude that unlike in~\cite{TabakovV05}, where the evaluation indicated that both minimization algorithms perform well in different cases, in the context of synthesis Hopcroft's algorithm is likely preferable.
+Moreover, the discrepancy between theory and practice, which leads to the disappearing of the exponential blow-up from the DFA of the reverse language to the DFA of the original \LTLf formula, suggests the Hopcroft approach as a promising option also in other scenarios that require obtaining minimal \DFA from \LTLf~\footnote{Some proofs are moved to the appendix due to the lack of space.
+See full version on arXiv.}.